33 Reproducibility and workflow

 COPY . /analysis

 Nix takes a different approach.
-Where Docker isolates by containerization, Nix isolates by functional purity.
-The Nix package manager treats every package as a pure function from its inputs (source code, dependencies, compiler flags) to its output (the built artifact).
+Where Docker isolates by containerization, Nix isolates by functional purity: the Nix package manager treats every package as a pure function from its inputs (source code, dependencies, compiler flags) to its output (the built artifact).
 Fix all inputs, get a deterministic output.
-This is referential transparency applied to software builds, the same principle you saw in ?sec-referential-transparency applied to R expressions.
+This is referential transparency applied to software builds, the same principle that makes pure functions predictable in R: same inputs, same output, no hidden state.

 The rix R package makes Nix accessible from R: